 Sharon Zelnick is a Ph.D. student in the Department of Comparative Literature, minoring in Media Studies.
 She works in the fields of Holocaust studies, cultural memory studies, migration and exile literature, and Jewish visual culture.
-Sharon co-organizes UCLA’s Working Group in Memory Studies, and participates in UCLA’s Jewish History reading group and the Nazarian Center for Israel Studies’ working group.
-In Spring 2022, she will participate in the Digital Humanities Course Development seminar as a Mellon-EPIC Fellow.
-Her current research project focuses on literary and artistic projects created by third-generation Holocaust descendants who have migrated from Israel to Germany.
+Sharon’s research focuses on literary and artistic projects created by Israelis who have migrated from Israel to Germany.
 The recent influx of approximately 25,000 Israeli migrants in Germany implicates intertwined and competing histories, raising timely questions related to memory, migration, and responsibility.
-She concentrates on aesthetic projects that deal with these implications.
-Through her analysis, she examines the unique memory dynamics that emerge when Israeli third-generation Holocaust descendants migrate to the place from which many of their grandparents suffered and subsequently fled.
+She comparatively analyzes photography collections, films, poems and prose that memorialize the Holocaust and sometimes also the Nakba.

 - B.A., Tel Aviv University, 2016